kingson87/OBS-Tally/docs/user-guide.md

 - **Source not showing status**: Ensure the source name in settings exactly matches the name in OBS
 - **Connection keeps dropping**: Check your network stability or firewall settings

-## Desktop Application
-If you've installed the desktop application:
-1. Launch "OBS Tally" from your Applications folder
-2. The app will automatically start the server and open the interface
-3. Settings are automatically saved between sessions